 Silver staters minted by the great city-states of the ancient Greek world (such as Corinth, Thebes, Olympia, Syracuse, Delphi, etc.) established a standard that served as a model for similar coins throughout the Mediterranean and the interior of Europe for hundreds of years.

 The following description is based on the coin images accompanying this profile, supplied courtesy of Atlas Numismatics

 The obverse features the head of a bearded man in a crested military helmet commonly referred to as “Attic”, though this naming convention refers to the style of helmet, and not a specific origin in the Attica region of Greece (home to Athens).
 Behind the head in the left part of the field is a bunch of grapes.
 Immediately in front of the man’s face are the letters “tdnm” in Achaemenid (Persian) Aramaic characters.
 The tie of a cape or cloak can be seen at the truncation of the man’s neck.

 A ring surrounds the effigy, and a screw or spiral motif wraps around the entire ring – though the spirals in a portion of the ring in the upper right quadrant are missing, leaving only outlines to indicate where the spirals or dots once were.

-Empty field between her hair and neck implies that her hair is pulled up in back.
+The empty field between her hair and neck implies that her hair is pulled up in the back.